 - Specialized recruiting agencies, in turn, help job searchers find a new full-time job in their specific domain.
 For example, 40% of staffing employees get placed in higher-skilled positions in the Industrial, Professional-Managerial, Engineering, IT, Scientific, and Healthcare domains.

-In essence, a staffing agency has an active pool of employers who are after candidates with specific technical skills or core competencies and a pool of job seekers that the agency folks tap into to suggest to the employer.
+A staffing agency (recruiting agency) has an active pool of employers who are after candidates with specific technical skills or core competencies and a pool of job seekers the agency recruiters attempt to place with the employer.
+Essentially, a staffing agency does “match-making” between candidates and employers.

-Here’s how the entire process looks in the background:
+Here’s how a recruiting agency works in the background:

 - Business contacts the staffing agency: During the first meeting, they provide an overview of their capacity requirements — number of people they need, work period (if that’s contract work), minimal qualification requirements, extra qualification requirements, a salary range they are ready to pay.